 Block Information Confidentiality

-Your answers are collected under the authority of the Statistics Act and will be kept strictly confidential.
+Data are collected under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S-19.
+Your information will be kept strictly confidential.

 Block Information on Data sharing agreements and record linkage